trevorlinton/webkit.js/README.md

 **Building webkit.js step-by-step**

 * Clone the repo.
+* Ensure you are on the "build-system" branch and not the master.
+Run: git checkout build-system
 * Go to WebKitJS/tools and in a terminal run
 ```sh
 cp -pa ./WebKitJS/tools/EmscriptenXcode.xcplugin /Applications/Xcode.app/Contents/PlugIns/EmscriptenXcode.plugin